-I want to develop the skills of my staff
+I want to develop the skills and wellbeing of my staff

-A capable and prosperous work community is a prerequisite for organizational success.
-Learn how to improve the skills and well-being of your work community.
+A capable and prosperous work community is a prerequisite for organisational success.
+Learn how to improve the skills and wellbeing of your work community.

 The expertise of personnel affects the functioning and success of an organisation.
 Developing the knowledge and skills of your employees will benefit the entire work community and you as an employer.